salmon-kg/llm-sparql/README.md

 # gpt-sparql
-A Hybrid framework with GPT and SPRQL for Named Entity Linking to Wikidata
+A Hybrid framework with GPT and SPARQL for Named Entity Linking to Wikidata